 Thanks to efforts by digital archivists, hundreds of these works, representing over one million individual shapes, have been digitized and placed online.
 Some of them are scholarly classics, such as W. & G.S.
-West: A Monograph of the British Desmidiaceae[25], which is still referenced in modern scientific texts, and some of them are vanity publications by "gentlemen scholars".
+West: A Monograph of the British Desmidiaceae [32], which is still referenced in modern scientific texts, and some of them are vanity publications by "gentlemen scholars".
+Figure 2 shows a zoom-in detail from each of the plates in Figure 1.